ietf-tools/bibxml-service/docs/index.rst

 ========

-BibXML service consumes bibliographic data sources and provides web interfaces (API and GUI and xml2rfc tools style paths) to query bibliographic data and to manage data source indexing.
+BibXML service consumes bibliographic data sources and provides web interfaces (API and GUI) to query bibliographic data and to manage data source indexing.
 It also provides bibliographic data accessible via xml2rfc tools style paths, and provides a GUI to manage xml2rfc path resolution.